-The on-line S-100 Registry under development by the IHO consists of up to five four types of Registers:
+The on-line S-100 Registry under development by the IHO consists of five types of Registers:

 - Feature Concept Dictionary Register,

-- Portrayal Register,
+- · Portrayal Register,

-- Metadata Register, Metadata Register
+- Metadata Register,

 - Product Specifications Register,

 - Data Producer Code Register.

-The Feature Concept, and, Portrayal and Metadataand Metadata Registers are, in effect, managed lists or dictionaries of items.
-Selections from these three Registers are used to define Feature and Portrayal Catalogues used in individual product specifications.
+The Feature Concept, Portrayal and Metadata Registers are, in effect, managed lists or dictionaries of items.
+Selections from these Registers are used to define Feature and Portrayal Catalogues used in individual product specifications.
 The Product Specification Register is a list of S-100 based product specifications created by recognized organizations describing meta-information about the content, purpose, version, location and availability of those product specifications.